emirhansilsupur/anki-mnemomaker/README.md

-# MnemoMaker - AI-Powered Flashcard Creator
+# MnemoMaker: Language Learning Accelerator

 ## Description
 MnemoMaker is an advanced Anki add-on that transforms vocabulary learning by automatically creating comprehensive flashcards.
 It integrates with Cambridge Dictionary and AI services to generate beautifully formatted cards featuring definitions, examples, translations, and AI-powered mnemonics.